Meet the artist who worked on Hollywood blockbuster from his Edinburgh bedroom

 Read more: Edinburgh museums' collections showcase Scottish LGBTQ+ struggles

-With the rest of the team being in America, I wondered whether the process of making the film was a lonely one for Sean: “I'm quite good at sitting, working by myself because I've done it my whole career, so it just feels normal.
-I did try to go to all the meetings I could to feel like part of the team and see everyone else - I went over to America at one point to meet everyone and also went back over for the wrap party.
+With the rest of the team being in America, the process could be lonely, but Sean explained: “I'm quite good at sitting, working by myself because I've done it my whole career, so it just feels normal.
+I did try to go to all the meetings I could, to feel like part of the team and see everyone else.
+I went over to America at one point to meet everyone and also went back over for the wrap party.
 But it's just what I know - I've kind of sat in my room practising making art for like twelve years, so it’s just another day.”

-Working alone in a flat likely comes naturally to someone who is disciplined enough to teach themselves art to the level of Hollywood reaching out offering a job in its latest blockbuster animation.
+Working alone in a flat likely comes naturally to someone who is disciplined enough to teach themselves art and reach a level which caught the eye of Hollywood.
 Sean’s skills in art and animation building are completely self taught - as is his involvement in the hobby 'tricking' - a training discipline that combines flips from gymnastics and martial arts with break dancing.

 His route into the industry was an unconventional one, teaching himself using online tools from his bedroom: “Like most people, when I left school, I didn’t know what I wanted to do.
 The sensible thing to do seemed to be to do a normal thing, whatever that means.
 So I went to study product design because I thought that was normal.
 I was there about four or five weeks before I just realised all I was doing was drawing, and that's what I actually wanted to do.